ARCA races at Charlotte

 Stock car racing events in the ARCA Menards Series were held at Charlotte Motor Speedway, in Concord, North Carolina during numerous seasons and times of year since 1996.

-First race
+General Tire 150

 The General Tire 150 was a 150 mi annual ARCA Menards Series race held at Charlotte Motor Speedway in Concord, North Carolina.
 The inaugural event was held on May 18, 1996, and was won by Tim Steele.
 The race was originally held during the month of May between 1996 and 2004, after which it was removed from the calendar.
 The race returned to the series in 2018 and remained until 2026 when it was removed from the calendar.